Insolvency Related Litigation

 In addition, clients often turn to us for counsel in bankruptcy appellate matters, particularly where considerable sums of money or novel or important legal issues are at stake.
 Our firm has had a reputation since its founding with a highly respected appellate practice, and the bankruptcy group continues that tradition.
 Our group includes highly regarded appellate and Supreme Court advocates.

-Representation of the Police and Fire Retirement System of the City of Detroit and the General Retirement System of the City of Detroit in appeals related to Detroit’s Chapter 9 bankruptcy case.
+Police and Fire Retirement System of the City of Detroit and the General Retirement System of the City of Detroit in appeals related to Detroit's Chapter 9 bankruptcy case.